Sidreyas/Sidreyas/readme.md

 ## About Me

 I'm an **AI Engineer** with 2+ years of experience in AI Design, Development, Deploy and Integration.
-Currently working at **iQube**, where I lead a 20-member AI team and focus on building cutting-edge AI/ML applications with 92%+ accuracy.
+Ready to bring your ideas to life?
+Let's collaborate!
+Whether you're a startup, an established company, or an individual with a vision, I'm here to help.
+From concept to execution, let's create something amazing together.

 ## Technical Skills